 After staying up several nights til at least 1:30 and sometimes as late as 3:30 I had the top finished, and the backing sewn together, in time to take them to the leader of this project the following Friday, July 22, so she could give it to the guild member who had agreed to do the quilting on it.
 The quilter was able to give it back to me on Sunday afternoon, and I added the binding, which I had made earlier, stitched down the binding and added the official QOV label by Tuesday night.
 I also made the required matching pillowcase for it, and washed the quilt, also required by the Quilts of Valor program.
 Here are pictures of the finished quilt front

-a close-up of the quilting that was done on it,
+and back, a close-up of the quilting that was done on it, the pillowcase, and the label.

 A word about the pillowcase - it is really pretty easy to make.
 I followed this pattern on About.com Quilting.
 It looks really neat when it is done by the special trick with the cuff, and the French seams stitched on the one side and bottom.
 I used some of one of the reds from the top for the narrow contrasting flange; the cuff is made from the backing material, which is an official QOV fabric.
 The body of the pillowcase and the inner border may also be official Quilt of Valor fabrics but I can't say for sure - they are definitely patriotic though.
 The labels can be purchased in panels of several at quilt shops that carry the QOV fabrics.
 The binding fabric is also patriotic, and may be a QOV fabric.
 I made it using the continuous bias process described in this video - I love the way striped fabric done this way turn out to be diagonal!